-Your iG5 GNSS receiver includes a download, preprocessing and archive tool called iGx Download for use with the NGS OPUS, RTX, AUSPOS and IBGE online products.
+Your GNSS receiver includes a download, preprocessing and archive tool called iGx Download for use with the NGS OPUS, RTX and exporting general files for external use.
 This tool runs on Windows PC's and distributed on a thumbdrive included with the receiver and is also available by web download.